vibhav22-raj/YouTube_Downloader/venv/share/doc/yt_dlp/README.txt

     yt-dlp --update-to nightly

     # To install nightly with pip:
-    python -m pip install -U --pre "yt-dlp[default]"
+    python3 -m pip install -U --pre "yt-dlp[default]"

-When running a yt-dlp version that is older than 90 days, you will see a warning message suggesting to update to the latest version.
-You can suppress this warning by adding --no-update to your command or configuration file.

 DEPENDENCIES

-Python versions 3.10+ (CPython) and 3.11+ (PyPy) are supported.
+Python versions 3.9+ (CPython) and 3.10+ (PyPy) are supported.
 Other versions and implementations may or may not work correctly.

-While all the other dependencies are optional, ffmpeg, ffprobe, yt-dlp-ejs and a supported JavaScript runtime/engine are highly recommended
+While all the other dependencies are optional, ffmpeg and ffprobe are highly recommended

 Strongly recommended